Patrik119HUN/HomeEmbeddedOs/README.md

 We welcome contributions from the community to make SHOS even better.
 If you'd like to contribute, please follow our contribution guidelines.

 ## License
-SHOS is open-source software released under the MIT License.
-You are free to use, modify, and distribute it according to the terms of the license.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.